4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 SELECT * FROM s1 LAST JOIN s2 ORDER BY s2.std_ts ON s1.col1 = s2.col1;
 ```

 As shown below, left table `LAST JOIN` right table with `ORDER BY` and right table is sorted by  `std_ts`.
 Take the second row of the left table as an example.
-There are 2 qualified rows in right table.
+There are two matched rows in right table.
 After sorting by `std_ts` the last row `3, b, 2020-05-20 10:11:13` is selected.

 ![img](images/lastjoin_1.jpg)

 ![img](images/lastjoin_2.jpg)

-## 3. Multi-Row Aggregation of Sub Table
+## 3. Multi-Row Aggregation  over Multiple Tables

-For the sub table splicing scenario, OpenMLDB extends the standard WINDOW syntax and adds [WINDOW UNION](../reference/sql/dql/WINDOW_CLAUSE.md#window-union) syntax.
+For aggregation over multiple tables, OpenMLDB extends the standard WINDOW syntax and adds [WINDOW UNION](../reference/sql/dql/WINDOW_CLAUSE.md#window-union) syntax.
-WINDOW UNION supports splicing multiple pieces of data from the sub table to form a window on sub table.
+WINDOW UNION supports splicing multiple pieces of data from the secondary table to form a window on secondary table.
-Based on the sub table splicing window, it is convenient to construct the multi-row aggregation feature of the sub table.
+Based on the secondary table splicing window, it is convenient to construct the multi-row aggregation feature of the secondary table.
-Similarly, two steps need to be completed to construct the multi-row aggregation feature of the sub table:
+Similarly, two steps need to be completed to construct the multi-row aggregation feature of the secondary table:

-- Step 1: Define the sub table splicing window.
+- Step 1: Define the secondary table splicing window.
-- Step 2: Construct the multi-row aggregation feature of the sub table on the window constructed in Step 1.
+- Step 2: Construct the multi-row aggregation feature of the secondary table on the window constructed in Step 1.

 ## 3.1 Step 1: Define the Sub Table Splicing Window

-Each row of the main table can splice multiple rows of data from the sub table according to a certain column, and it is allowed to define the time interval or number interval of spliced data.
-We use the WINDOW UNION to define the sub table splicing condition and interval range.
-To make it easier to understand, we call this kind of windows as sub table splicing windows.
+Each row of the main table can splice multiple rows of data from the secondary table according to a certain column, and it is allowed to define the time interval or number interval of spliced data.
+We use the WINDOW UNION to define the secondary table splicing condition and interval range.
+To make it easier to understand, we call this kind of windows as secondary table splicing windows.

-The syntax of creating a sub table splicing window is defined as:
+The syntax of creating a secondary table splicing window is defined as:

 ```sql
 window window_name as (UNION other_table PARTITION BY key_col ORDER BY order_col ROWS_RANGE｜ROWS BETWEEN StartFrameBound AND EndFrameBound)